public-fta/pfta/README.md

 - a table (TSV) of events,
 - a table (TSV) of gates,
 - a table (TSV) of cut sets under each gate, and
-- vector graphics (SVG) for each top gate and paged gate.
+- vector graphics (SVG) for each top gate and paged gate at each value of time.

 ## Installation